Last updated on January 4th, 2019

 In this article, we’ll cover the basics of Trademark Class 11, which broadly covers all types of appliances.

 Why Are There Different Classes?

-The USPTO has different trademark classes to categorize products and services, but that’s not the only reason.
 The different classes allow for two companies with the same name to apply for a trademark, as long as they file under different classes.